chirpradio/chirpradio-spotify/README.md

 **To install locally**

 1. put this code in `/Users/username/Spotify/chirpradio`
-1. enter this in Spotify search bar: `spotify:app:chirp`
+1. In the Spotify desktop app, enter this in search bar: `spotify:app:chirp`

 **To debug or use HTML/CSS inspector**